Become a foster carer

 • that you will not physically punish any child you foster

-Fostering agreements will be different for each organisation and some may have more things you need to agree to.
+Fostering agreements will be different for each fostering service and some may have more things you need to agree to.

 When a child is placed with you, you'll be told about their personal life, health and educational needs.